imseandavis/Raspberry_Bush/README.md

 # Build Materials
 There are two ways you can build this, I chose to go the Power over Ethernet (PoE) route as the switch I chose provided me with and additional two 1GB uplink ports and gave me the ability to consolidate the need for power into a single connection to the Pi.
 When I did the cost analysis, the additional price of the PoE Hats + PoE Switch was only around $100 difference so it didn't make sense not to go with the cleaner look, less cables, one less power supply, and 2 additional network ports.
 Feel free to use whatever switch you like as long as it doesnt exceed the INTERIOR dimensions of the case your using.
 Luckily I pulled spec sheets on all switches considered and found a fair compromise of what I wanted and kept things tidy and simple.
 I did wish that had gone with 128GB cards but those cards get expensive when your buying 8, your wallets milage may vary.
+I highly reccomend the extreme pro models as the performance is great.

   - Required
     - 8x [CanaKit Raspberry Pi 3 B+](https://www.canakit.com/raspberry-pi-3-model-b-plus.html) ($35/ea.)